Blog

 5. SAP Transportation Management: The Enterprise TMS Alternative

-SAP TMS and Oracle OTM are the two dominant enterprise TMS platforms globally.
+SAP TMS and Oracle OTM are the two dominant enterprise Oracle TMS systems globally.
 In post-merger environments or multi-division enterprises where separate business units have inherited different ERP stacks, both can end up running simultaneously.
 SAP TMS in this context is not a replacement for Oracle — it is a parallel platform that needs to stay aligned with it.

 The integration between SAP TMS and Oracle OTM connects freight planning, carrier contracts, and shipment records across both environments.
 It requires careful data governance to prevent duplication and high IT resource commitment on both sides.
 For organizations evaluating a greenfield TMS and considering SAP over Oracle's own transportation capabilities, SAP TMS is a legitimate alternative — with the understanding that implementation timelines are long and total cost of ownership is significant.